 Having many applications running simultaneously may cause your computer to run slowly and other applications to do so as well.
 By closing down some of the unnecessary applications, system usage will be reduced.

 Firefox stores your data in various files in your profile folder.
 The file used for saving individual website settings might be corrupt.
-If you delete that file, your zoom level settings will be reset, but it should decrease CPU usage.
+If you delete (or rename) that file, your zoom level settings will be reset but it could decrease CPU usage.

 Note: If you are unable to open or use Firefox, follow the instructions in Finding your profile without opening Firefox.